grpc/proposal/L58-python-async-api.md

 either enforce the rule ourselves by adding locks in our implementation.
 Or we can pass down the synchronization responsibility to our users.

-### Concrete Class Instead of "Interfaces"

-Interface is a design pattern that defines the contract of an entity that allows different implementation to work seamlessly in a system.
-In the past, gRPC Python has been using metaclass based Python interface pattern.
-It works just like interface in Golang and Java, except the error is generated in runtime instead of compile time.

-If the gRPC Python has multiple implementation for a single interface, the use of the design pattern provides productivity in unifying their behavior.
-However, almost non interfaces has second implementation, even if they do, they are depends directly on our concrete implementation, which should better using inheritance or composition than interfaces.

-Also, in the past, dependents of gRPC Python have observed several failure caused by the interface.
-The interface constraints our ability to add experimental API.
-Once we change even slightly with interfaces, the downstream implementations are likely to break.

-Since this is a new opportunity for us to re-design, we need to think cautiously about how do we empower our users to extend our classes.
-For majority of cases, we are providing the only implementation for the interface.
-We should convert them into concrete classes.

-On the other hand, there are actually one valid use case that we should keep abstract class -- interceptors.
-To be more specific, the following interfaces won't be replaced by concrete classes:

-* `grpc.ServerInterceptor`
-* `grpc.UnaryUnaryClientInterceptor`
-* `grpc.UnaryStreamClientInterceptor`
-* `grpc.StreamUnaryClientInterceptor`
-* `grpc.StreamStreamClientInterceptor`

 ## Future Features

 ### Implicit Context Propagation By `contextvars`